-Shrimp étouffée, the classic Cajun and Creole dish of plump and tender shrimp smothered in a thick and rich roux-based sauce.
+Shrimp étouffée is the classic Cajun and Creole dish of plump and tender shrimp smothered in a thick, rich roux-based sauce.
 It's not cooked like a traditional stew, which means you need to make sure the sauce is deeply flavorful before the shrimp ever enter the pot.
 This recipe gives you the tools to make étouffée the way you want it: lighter, with a clean seafood flavor, or deep, dark, and complex.
 The choice is yours.

 Why It Works

 - Adding less stock to start allows you to better control the consistency of the sauce later.

 - You choose how much to brown the roux, for the flavor you want; because it calls for adding less stock up front and then adjusting later, the recipe accommodates the diminished thickening power of a darker roux.